kryshael/Project1/README.md

 ![](Assets/Screenshots/Day4Final.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.

   - _TODO: Enter the playbook file._